Time off work

 - Employees (and, in some situations, workers) have the legal right to be permitted a reasonable amount of paid or unpaid time off work to enable them to carry out their official functions or for other designated purposes (see Overview).

-- Employees who are employed by an employer with at least 250 employees and who have a minimum of 26 weeks' continuous service have the legal right to make a request in relation to study or training and have their request considered.
+- Qualifying employees who are employed by an employer with at least 250 employees have the legal right to make a request in relation to study or training and have their request considered.
 (See Requests in relation to study or training)